highmobility/hmkit-android/README.md

 ### What is this repository for? ###

-* This is the HM Android SDK with Mobile and Wear reference apps.
+* This is the Android SDK with Mobile and Wear reference apps.

 ### How do I get set up? ###